Understanding Your MESA Risk Score and Coronary Age

 Enter your risk factors and optional CAC score to see your 10-year CHD risk and Coronary Age.

 The 2018 ACC/AHA guidelines specifically recommend considering CAC scoring for patients at borderline (5-7.5%) or intermediate (7.5-20%) risk when the decision about statin therapy is uncertain.
-Here is how your results might influence that decision:
+Here's how your results might influence that decision:

 CAC = 0: Consider deferring statin therapy.
 A zero score is associated with very low event rates (<5% in nearly all MESA subgroups over 10 years).
 Rescreen in 3-5 years, sooner if risk factors worsen.